 - Applying: The application should include a proposal no more than two pages in length.
 The narrative must outline appropriate background material so that the project proposed is placed in context and its significance can be assessed.
 Please see the following section: Research and Creative Opportunities for Undergraduates Proposal Guidelines for the proper format.

-- Use of Funds: Funds may be used for expenditures needed to complete the project.
 However, funds may not be used for the following:

 - compensation for students or faculty members engaged in the work